IODevelopers/hacktoberfest/CONTRIBUTING.md

 - Others contribute to [Contribution](/contribution) folder

 ## :rotating_light: Warning
-- **Add genuine Pull Request as given in the Instruction**
+- Add genuine Pull Request as given in the Instruction
-- **Genuine PR's will be merged to the repo and you will be added as a [Contributor](https://iodevelopers.github.io/hacktoberfest/contributors.html) in the site**
+- Genuine PR's will be merged to the repo and you will be added as a [Contributor](https://iodevelopers.github.io/hacktoberfest/contributors.html) in the site
-- **Spam PR's requested will not be counted by the Hacktoberfest and will not be merged to repo**
+- Spam PR's requested will not be counted by the Hacktoberfest and will not be merged to repo
-- **Follow the Instructions strictly**
+- Follow the Instructions strictly

 ## :computer: Getting Started

 - Fork this repo (button on top)
-- Clone on your local machine.
+- Clone on your local machine

 ```terminal
 git clone https://github.com/IODevelopers/hacktoberfest.git